thephpleague/oauth2-server-bundle/docs/psr-implementation-switching.md

 # PSR 7/17 implementation switching

 This bundle requires a PSR 7/17 implementation to operate.
-We recommend that you use [nyholm/psr7](https://github.com/Nyholm/psr7) as this is the one Symfony [suggests](https://symfony.com/doc/current/components/psr7.html#installation) themselves.
+We recommend that you use [nyholm/psr7](https://github.com/Nyholm/psr7) as this is the one Symfony [suggests](https://symfony.com/doc/current/components/psr7.html#installation) to.

 The recommended implementation requires no extra configuration.
 Check out the example below to see how to use a different one.